ongyx/sandboxrepo/README.md

 # - User-submitted software -

-(You are strongly recommended to submit your software under a OSI-approved license, like the GPLv3.)
+(You are strongly recommended to submit your software under a OSI-approved license, like the GPLv3 or MIT License.)

 Users can submit a pull request with the command in this form: